Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-32  💩💩💩

-**You have multiple teams that work on multiple projects in Azure DevOps**.
-You need to plan and manage the consumers and producers for each project.
+You have multiple teams that work on multiple projects in Azure DevOps.

+**You need to plan and manage the consumers and producers for each project**.
 The solution must provide an overview of all the projects.
 What should you do?

 * A. Add a Predecessor or Successor link to the feature or user story for the items of each project.
 * B. Add a Parent or Child link to the feature or user story for the items of each project.